StoutLogic/acf-builder-wiki/Composing-Fields.md

 ## Write once use everywhere
 A common use case for composing fields is to create a FieldsBuilder that never gets used by itself, but can be used in other FieldsBuilder.
 Background Settings is a good example of this.
 Pages can consist of banners, sliders, sections, columns, etc. Each of these potentially could have a configurable background.

+The `addFields` method will take a `FieldsBuilder` as an argument, and add the fields from that `FieldsBuilder` to another `FieldsBuilder`.
 ```php
 use StoutLogic\AcfBuilder\FieldsBuilder;